The UIU Advantage

 Frequently Asked Questions (FAQs)

-How long does it take to get a psychology degree?
+How long does it take to get a Marketing degree?

 Convenient, Focused Scheduling

-UIU Psychology students have the advantage of focusing on fewer classes at once with the Two-at-a-Time schedule.
+UIU Marketing students have the advantage of focusing on fewer classes at once with the Two-at-a-Time schedule.
 Plus, convenient evening or online courses ensure your education fits your unique lifestyle.

-The Psychology bachelor’s degree program is offered through UIU’s School of Arts and Sciences.
+The Marketing bachelor’s degree program is offered through UIU’s School of Business and Professional Studies.